chef/knife-tidy/README.md

 # Summary

-This Chef Knife plugin has two primary purposes:
+This Chef Knife plugin provides:
- * Report on the state of Chef Server objects that can be tidied up (Future: clean up objects)
+ * Reports on the state of Chef Server objects that can be tidied up
+ * Removal of stale nodes (and associated clients and ACLs) identified by the above Reports
- * A companion tool to [knife-ec-backup](https://github.com/chef/knife-ec-backup) that will clean up data integrity issues in an object backup
+ * A [knife-ec-backup](https://github.com/chef/knife-ec-backup) companion tool that will clean up data integrity issues in an object backup

 # Requirements